Meet the team: Francesca

 • Translation: While the parents take some time to chat at the table after eating, the children play in the playground.

-We hope this list of ‘untranslatable’ words will help you on your way to sounding more Spanish in conversation!
+We hope these Spanish untranslatable words will help you on your way to sounding more comfortable in the conversation!
 Remember that these words may vary from country to country in the Spanish-speaking world, so it’s always a good idea to read up on a country before visiting, just to ensure you’re saying the right thing!
-Let us know what you thought of this article in the comments section below. ¡Hasta la próxima!

 CBF-ER 1.05 | Sur la Moyenne Corniche